 Here's how long it will take to get your tax refund in 2022

-Three-quarters of all Americans get an annual tax refund from the IRS, which often is a family's biggest check of the year.
+Three in four Americans receive an annual tax refund from the IRS, which often is a family's biggest check of the year.
 But with this tax season now open, taxpayers could see a repeat of last year's snarls in processing, when about 30 million taxpayers had their returns — and refunds — held up by the IRS.

 That may make taxpayers nervous about delays in 2022, but most Americans should get their refunds within 21 days of filing, according to the IRS.
 And some taxpayers are already reporting receiving their refunds, according to posts on social media.